awstlaur/bash-git-prompt/README.md

 source ~/.bash_profile
 ```
 If desired, edit the`GIT_PROMPT_THEME` variable in `~/.bash_profile`.
 The default
-is the OnShape theme, which can be viewed at `themes/OnShape.bgptheme`.
+is the Onshape theme, which can be viewed at `themes/Onshape.bgptheme`.

 ### Bonus: `git lg` and `gb`
 These are also useful.
 Attributed to Kevin O'Toole.